wintechis/WoT-Gardening/ble_devices/esp32_pump/README.md

 ## TODO
 The code is still based on the function to control the internal LED light of the ESP32 module.
 As soon as a Bluetooth LE connection is established, the values 'led_on' and 'led_off' can be passed as parameters.
-- [ ] Simply True or False should be enough here respectively 1 and 0.
+- [x] Simply True or False should be enough here respectively 1 and 0.
+- [ ] Change function and function call 'putLED_on_off' to 'power_on_off' and remove LED_BUILDIN variable.
+Otherwise, you can keep this code and save it under a new folder 'test'.
+This might make the most sense.

 It is also possible to receive values from the ESP32 module.
 This is done via the Serial Monitor in the Arduino IDE.
 - [ ] This function could be deactivated if necessary.
 Actually, we only need write access.
+However, we could later query the status, i.e. whether the pump is currently on or off.

 A sketch of the circuit diagram can also be inserted here in the folder.
 A circuit diagram that includes the integration of the pump, the Arduino Relay Board & Co.
 - [ ] Sketch of circuit diagram (+pump & Co.)